tlswg/tls13-spec/draft-ietf-tls-tls13.md

   receiving more than max_early_data_size bytes of 0-RTT data SHOULD terminate the connection with an "unexpected_message" alert.
 {:br }

+Note that in principle it is possible to continue issuing new tickets which continue to indefinitely extend the lifetime of the keying material originally derived from an initial non-PSK handshake (which was most likely tied to the peer's certificate).
+It is RECOMMENDED that implementations place limits on the total lifetime of such keying material; these limits should take into account the lifetime of the peer's certificate, the likelihood of intervening revocation, and the time since the peer's online CertificateVerify signature.

 ### Post-Handshake Authentication